Competence + warmth

 The University’s concern also shows up in other ways, Malika said.
 For example, “I really like how UND is always sharing opportunities with students through newsletters, emails, and so on.

-“They are always listing opportunities for students,” she said, including activities such as career fairs.
+“They are always listing opportunities for students,” including activities such as career fairs, she said.
 At the fairs, “there are lots of great employers; and that’s UND, working hard and providing resources for students to succeed.”